The environment of TeV halo progenitors: Synthetic population of pulsars

-We notice that the SB radius in the most massive case of $10^5~\mathrm{M}_\odot$ is $320~\mathrm{pc}$, which is larger than the typical scale height of the gas disk of our Galaxy \citep{langer+2014}.
-A proper treatment would require to model the evolution of the superbubble in at least two dimensions with a gas density gradient, as well as a proper modelling of the stellar population in the cluster but this is beyond the scope of our study.
+We notice that the SB radius in the most massive case of $10^5~\mathrm{M}_\odot$ is $320~\mathrm{pc}$, which is larger than the typical scale height of the gas disc of our Galaxy \citep{langer+2014}.
+A proper treatment would require us to model the evolution of the SB in at least 2D with a gas density gradient, as well as a proper modelling of the stellar population in the cluster but this is beyond the scope of our study.
 In addition, because of the cluster IMF, this case is statistically rare, so we simply neglect these considerations.